-Chile's first Long-Term Socio-Ecological Research (LTSER) Network develops a new scientific model that will permit not only the improvement of interdisciplinary research but also its integration into the decision making and social development of the country with the following actions:
+Chile's Long-Term Socio-Ecological Research (LTSER) Network develops a new scientific model that permits not only the improvement of interdisciplinary research but also its integration into the decision-making and social development in Chile through the following actions

 - extends over the largest latitudinal range of temperate forests in the Southern Hemisphere,

 - corresponds to the area of the world with the least atmospheric deposition,

 - includes a range of the driest, wettest and coldest sites of South American temperate forests, and

 - integrate the efforts of three sites with as much as 20 years of experience in long-term research and pioneering initiatives in the integration of academic disciplines and academia with society.

 In 2021, the Omora Ethnobotanical Park (55˚S)-LTSER site will inaugurate the Sub-Antarctic Cape Horn Center, which will undertake the role of the coordinating its field stations, and become the Cape Horn--LTSER network that includes the new sites in Diego Ramirez Islands - Drake Passage Marine Park and the Cape Horn Biosphere Reserve (20 million hectares of protected area).
 This new facility will be a global platform for long-term scientific research on sub-Antarctic marine, freshwater, and terrestrial ecosystems.